Krypton Egg: Stages

 The number of stages in Krypton Egg depends on versions being released.
 For block-breaking stages, Hitsoft versions includes 60 stages; C2V shareware versions can include 5, 8, or 10 stages; in C2V registered versions, a game can include 50, 60, 100 stages; DotEmu iOS demo version includes 2 stages, and 60 stages in full version ('72' refers to addition of bonus stages).

 In C2V and DotEmu versions of the game, a horde attack stage appears after completing 5th stage of a 10 block-breaking stages set.
 It uses the same vertical orientation as block-breaking stages, features no bricks, but player's racket starts with 1 shield, with the goal of destroying all monsters exited from top of playing field without dying.

 Horizontal stages are only used in monster attack stages.
 It is similar to horde attack stages except it appears after completing 10th stage of a 10 block-breaking stages set, there is only one immobile monster, and player's racket can fire horizontally with more damage or diagonally for less damage (diagonal shots only available since C2V releases).
 In DotEmu versions, player's racket can also travel horizontally.
 The monster can only be damaged by hitting its head.
-Both player and monster includes an energy bar each, with first character loses entire bar first losing the match.
+Both player and monster include an energy bar each, with first character loses entire bar first losing the match.
 Losing player's bar first causes an instant Game Over regardless of the number of lives remaining.

 Horde attack and monster attack stages can be turned off separately or activated together with password, for game versions supporting password features.